 Location Alstonefield Memorial Hall (The Village Hall) Postcode for Satnav - DE6 2FR Click for Directions

 Refreshments Tea & coffee is provided throughout the day, with home baking.
 Please bring your own packed lunch.

-What you need to bring Packed lunch face covering (when moving around the Hall) (everything else is provided, including needles, pins & embroidery scissors.
+What you need to bring Packed lunch (Pins and a needle are included with your kit and embroidery & paper scissors are provided for your use on the day.
 However you are welcome to bring your own sewing kit if you prefer).

 About the Workshop In our workshop, we use a wrapped polystyrene ball as a base for the embroidery, thus ensuring a good round shape.
 You will learn how to wrap, measure out and embroider one ball, and will have a range of coloured threads to choose from.
 We will work the basic design pictured above and you will leave with one part-completed ball, which you will be able to complete at home.
 You will be shown how to work an alternative 'rose garden' design.
 For those who would like to develop their skills, we also run occasional further workshops, at levels 2 and 3.
 Kits with online tutorial are also available to purchase.